What is a cerebral aneurysm?

-You are more at risk for an aneurysm if you have 1 of the inherited problems below:
+You are more at risk for an aneurysm if you have one of the inherited problems below:

 of the lungs.

 Arteriovenous malformation (AVM).
-This is an abnormal link between an artery and a vein.
+This is an abnormal tangle of blood vessels connecting arteries and veins.

 Ehlers-Danlos syndrome.
-This is a connective tissue problem (less common).
+This is a connective tissue disorder that causes fragile blood vessels.